EncryptedSpirit/Workshop_Epitech-Android/README.md

 ## Configuration

-You have to download **Android Studio** to continue this worksop and create a phone emulate with Android Q. (Hope you did that before the workshop, that can be take time...)
+You have to download **Android Studio** to continue this worksop and create a phone emulate with Android Q.

 ## Course of event